iranzi17/Musica-Instrumenta/README.md

 ## Limitations
 - Very long or high-sample-rate tracks increase runtime and disk usage.
-- Spleeter fallback is lower quality than Demucs and limited to 2 stems.
+- Spleeter fallback is lower quality than Demucs and limited to 2 stems; it may be unavailable on Python 3.11+ environments such as Streamlit Cloud.
 - This app runs locally; ensure sufficient RAM and disk space in the temp directory.